Freedom to Work v. Employer Interests

 Many business owners have poured valuable time and resources into an employee, only to watch that employee leave for a competitor, taking valuable intangibles along with them.

-Minnesota Non-Compete Law: An Overview
+Minnesota Non-Compete Law:

 Non-compete agreements are a type of restrictive covenant which limit (“restrict”) what a former employee may do after leaving an employer.
 In fact, what most people call a non-compete agreement or clause is actually often a bundle of restrictive covenants.
 Other common restrictive covenants in employment include non-solicitation agreements, assignment of invention clauses, and non-disclosure agreements (the infamous “NDA”).